EttusResearch/uhd/host/docs/usrp2.rst

 Firewall issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When the IP address is not specified, the device discovery sends broadcast UDP packets from each ethernet interface.
+When the IP address is not specified, the device discovery broadcasts UDP packets from each ethernet interface.
 Many firewalls will block the replies to these broadcast packets.
-If disabling your system's firewall, or specifying the IP address yeilds a discovered device, then your firewall may be blocking replies to UDP broadcast packets.
+If disabling your system's firewall or specifying the IP address yields a discovered device, then your firewall may be blocking replies to UDP broadcast packets.
-If this is the case, we recommend that you disable the firewall, or create a rule to allow all incoming packets with UDP source port 49152.
+If this is the case, we recommend that you disable the firewall or create a rule to allow all incoming packets with UDP source port 49152.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ping the device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The USRP will reply to icmp echo requests.
+The USRP will reply to ICMP echo requests.
-A successful ping response means that the device has booted properly, and that it is using the expected IP address.
+A successful ping response means that the device has booted properly and that it is using the expected IP address.

 ::